UESL Foundation logo

 • Bilingual support in English and Spanish

-Why it matters: For families navigating IDD services, a 48-hour wait for a basic answer is a barrier that ends participation before it begins.
-The chatbot removes that barrier entirely.
+Why it matters: Three separate AI models working together: Gemini 2.5 Flash drives in-game characters and the hostile AI coach, while Groq LLaMA 3.3-70b handles low-latency general chat.
+For families, a 48-hour wait for a basic answer ends participation before it begins — the chatbot removes that barrier entirely.

 Component 02